 I am sure you have heard things referred to as Baja many times but do you really know what that means.
-Turns out there is really no meaning to this word as it applies to food but when it is used it refers to Mexican or Latin inspired dishes that are usually associated with Southern California Cuisine.
+Turns out there is really no meaning to this word as it applies to food but when it is used it refers to Mexican or Latin-inspired dishes that are usually associated with Southern California Cuisine.
 The fish taco is said to have originated in Baja California which is why fish style tacos are often called out as Baja Style tacos.
 For more on this check out this blog post from Kool1017.com.

 Baja Fish Tacos Recipes often are topped with red cabbage, slaw and crema like this Mexican Lime Crema recipe.
-I don’t always have cabbage on hand so for a I like to add fresh Pico de Gallo.
+I don’t always have cabbage on hand so I like to add fresh Pico de Gallo.

 Baja Fish Tacos Recipe

 - Start with a meatier white fish like talapia, basa, haddock or halibut.
 Slice length wise and then into 1 to 1 1/2 inch slices.

 - In a small bowl mix the spices and olive oil together.
 Place the cut up fish in a plastic bag and add the spice mixture.
 Seal bag tightly removing all of the air and then gently massage the fish inside the bag to evenly coat the fish with the spices.
 You can make this ahead and let sit overnight if you wish or bake the fish right away.

 - Place seasoned fish pieces on non-stick baking sheet or on a baking sheet lined with parchment paper and bake for 10-12 minutes or until fish is flaky.
 Remove from oven.